-About the language, I found that they have an excellent level of English compared to other countries I have been through.
-Boost bilingualism.
+About the language, I have found they have an excellent level of English compared to other countries because their programme really boost bilingualism.
 They are aware of the importance of English to open up to an increasingly global world, so from the Department of Education they promote this language.
 On one of the facades of the department building, there is a banner where they invite to speak the English language to reach an excellent level of English in 2020.

 Thank you very much Dinah!!!